You are here

 Important Security Information

-Visitors enter the courthouse through the building’s main entrance on Prince Street.
-You will be required to walk through a magnetometer and your bags will be screened by an x-ray machine.
-You will be required to show a photo ID issued by a government agency, such as a driver’s license.
-Members of the public are prohibited from bringing cell phones, pagers, PDAs, laptop computers, cameras, tape recorders, and all other personal electronic devices into the courthouse.
-There are no lockers available to store these items while you visit the building.
+Members of the public are prohibited from bringing any other electronic devices, such as laptop computers, cameras, tape recorders, and all other personal electronic devices into the Courthouse.
+There are no lockers available to store these items while you visit the Courthouse.

 The request form attached to the Personal Electronics Device Policy, and linked here here as a PDF-fillable request form, should be completed, as indicated on the request form.
 Once completed, the request form should be attached to an e-mail as a PDF file, and transmitted, via e-mail, by the requesting attorney, to the appropriate bankruptcy judge’s chambers, as follows: